Three students laughing. Harbour Bridge, harbour and skyscrapers in the background.

 Free things to do in Sydney during the break

-From Vivid to NAIDOC, World Yoga Day to Plastic Free July, there are plenty of free events happening in Sydney over the semester break.
+From Vivid to whale watching, NAIDOC to galleries on campus, there's plenty of free and budget-friendly things to do in Sydney over the semester break.
 We’ve done the hard work for you and collected the best of the bunch.

 See the best of Vivid, for free

-It’s Vivid mayhem again in Sydney until 17 June, and there are heaps of amazing events to see for free.
+It’s Vivid mayhem again in Sydney until 15 June, and there's heaps of amazing events, activities and exhibitions to see for free.

 Nourish your sustainable mindset